-Citizens Advice Suffolk West was formed in June 2011 following consultation between the five separate bureaux in West Suffolk, when three Citizens Advice bureaux merged to manage resources strategically.
-Our offices are located at Bury St Edmunds, Haverhill, Brandon and Mildenhall.
+Citizens Advice Suffolk West was formed in June 2011 following consultation between the five separate offices in West Suffolk and when three Citizens Advice bureaux merged to manage resources strategically.

 All Citizens Advice offices are separate independent charitable companies and so a merger is never straightforward, but we have emerged stronger and more effective as a larger local Citizens Advice, with more choice for clients in how they access advice, and the ability to offer a wider range of casework, as well as varied opportunities for volunteers – which now number 116 – across the four offices.
 We have gained from the combined experience and best practice of our supervisors, all of whom we have retained in their original offices.
 We regularly review how we provide our service, both for quality and access, and in order to ensure that we manage fluctuations in funding.